iClosedz/uPlayHD-xbmc-addons/README.md

 - https://www.facebook.com/chsw67 > For support all new update links.
 - https://www.facebook.com/tang.hom.7 > For support all new update links.
 - https://github.com/dersphere > For advice

+## License
+- All code is open source licensed under GPL.